-Guests rave about these Peach, Pesto, Ricotta appetizers.
-So simple to make and the flavour combination is fantastic.
+Guests rave about these Pesto Ricotta Crostini Appetizers.
+So simple to make and the flavor combination is fantastic.

-They are simply too good to pass up, especially when you have some leftover pesto on hand (try our Classic Basil Pesto Recipe).
+These crostini appetizers are especially easy to make when you have some leftover pesto on hand (try our Classic Basil Pesto recipe).
 They are best, of course, during peach season.
 The sweet juicy peaches pair beautifully with the salty tangy herby pesto and creamy ricotta.
-My friend Fran commented the other night “You’re putting these on the blog, right?
-They’re soooo good”.
+My friend Fran commented the other night “You’re putting these on the blog, right?”.
 So here they are.
-I remade them the next day for lunch.
+I re-made them the next day for lunch.

-I find the peaches haven’t been as sweet this season, so I’ve been adding a pinch of sugar to them to bring out their flavour.
-If you cut them up ahead of time (no need to peel), add a squeeze of lemon juice so they don’t turn brown.
+I find the peaches haven’t been as sweet this season, so I’ve been adding a pinch of sugar to them to bring out their flavor.
+If you cut them up ahead of time (no need to peel), add a squeeze of lemon or orange juice so they don’t turn brown.

-- Use tomatoes if peaches are not in season.
+- Tomatoes can be substituted if peaches are not in season.

 - Drizzle honey on the apps instead of Balsamic reduction.